scratchaddons-community/scradd/.github/CONTRIBUTING.md

 # Contributing guidelines

-For anyone who knows [Git](https://git-scm.com) and JavaScript basics: feel free to contribute to this repository!
+For anyone who knows [Git](https://git-scm.com) and TypeScript/JavaScript basics: feel free to contribute to this repository!
 Our code is open source.
 Be sure to follow our [code of conduct](CODE_OF_CONDUCT.md).
 Anyone who has a meaningful pull request merged may also receive one or more of the following:

 -   `@Scradd Contributor` role in the Scratch Addons server
 -   access to the private Scradd Testing server